Johnr24/splitwatch-controller/SECURITY.md

 **Do NOT report security vulnerabilities through public GitHub issues.**

-Instead, please send an email to [your-security-contact-email@example.com] (replace with a real email address if desired, or specify another private contact method).
+Instead, please send an email to [security@shed.gay] (replace with a real email address if desired, or specify another private contact method).

 Please include the following details with your report: